 3. PROTECT (PR)

-This function assists organizations/product owners in establishing safeguards and controls to prevent or lessen the impact of identified threats.
+This CSF function assists organizations and product owners in establishing safeguards and controls to prevent or lessen the impact of identified threats.
 It involves activities such as user awareness training, enhancing the resilience of physical and virtual infrastructure, and deploying suitable cybersecurity technologies.
-The goal is to decrease both the likelihood and severity of cybersecurity incidents by reinforcing the organization's defenses.
+The goal is to decrease both the likelihood and severity of cybersecurity incidents by reinforcing the organization's defenses — as defined in the framework core of NIST CSF 2.0.

 |